The twisted Ruelle zeta function on compact hyperbolic orbisurfaces and Reidemeister-Turaev torsion: Reidemeister torsion

-In general, given an acyclic based complex $(C_*, \bf{c^*})$ of vector spaces over a field $\K$, where for each $i$, the set $\bf{c^i}$ is a basis of the vector space $C_j$, then the Reidemeister torsion is defined as follows.
-The boundary map yields exact sequences
+Given an acyclic based complex $(C_*, \bf{c}^*)$ of vector spaces over a field $\K$, where for each $i$, the set $\mathbf{c}^i$ is a basis of the vector space $C_i$, the Reidemeister torsion is defined as follows.
+The boundary maps yield exact sequences